hug-sch/vse-docs/video_sequencer/preview/sidebar.rst

 Sidebar
 --------
 The sidebar of the Preview can be toggled with the menu :menuselection:`View --> Sidebar` or with the shortcut :kbd:`N`.
 You can select one of three tabs: Tool, View or Metadata.
 Figure 1 shows the side bar of the Preview, but also the side bar of the sequencer.
-In the Preview side bar, the View tab is activated and the panel View Settings is expanded.
+In the Preview side bar, the View tab is activated and all panels are expanded.
+The Safe Areas are enabled and an Annotation is added.

 .. figure:: /images/editors_vse_preview_sidebar-overview.svg
    :alt: Sidebar overview